-The Institution of Railway Signal Engineers’ Minor Railways Section is delighted to announce that nominations for the 2021 award will be accepted from 1 May 2021.
+The Institution of Railway Signal Engineers’ Minor Railways Section is delighted to announce that nominations for the 2021 award are now open.
 Full details of the award are available to be downloaded from the document library below or on request by emailing email@example.com.

 Running since 2010, the award is a fantastic way to reward and recognise the work of the many hard-working volunteer engineers and is designed to recognise an individual or a team that has demonstrated an outstanding commitment, on a regular basis, to the practice of S&T engineering on your minor railway or in a minor railway context.

-This prestigious accolade carries with it a cheque for £250 in prize money, attendance at one of the Minor Railways Section training workshops, membership of the IRSE for one year and nominal ownership for two years of the Charles Hudson trophy.
+This prestigious accolade carries with it a cheque for £250 in prize money, attendance at one of the Minor Railways Section training workshops, membership of the IRSE for one year, nominal ownership for two years of the Charles Hudson trophy and a commemorative plaque and certificate.

 "It gave me a great sense of achievement to know that something I'd done had been recognised by the IRSE.
 I gained a lot of knowledge and experience from others who had seen I'd won the award and this helped me develop my skills to the extent that I now have my own signal box in the back garden.